Frickeldave/ContainerBase/pwsh/README.md

-# Alpine container image (fd_alpine) for the frickeldave infrastructure
+# Powershell container image (fd_pwsh) for the frickeldave infrastructure

 This describes the base images fro the whole frickeldave infrastructure.

 ## Source for this image

-The image is based on the official alpine image, stored on [docker hub](https://hub.docker.com/_/alpine).
+The image is based on the official alpine image, stored on [docker hub](https://hub.docker.com/_/alpine) and is extended with powershell.

 ## Quick reference